-- Crown - Council (i.e., Council holds freehold title to the land) - Road Reserve (ownership can be either Crown or Council)
+- Crown - Council (i.e., Council holds freehold title to the land) - Road reserve (ownership can be either Crown or Council)

-If the Crown appoints Council as the Committee of Management (COM) for crown land, Council inherits the responsibility for the management of facilities on that Crown land, and Council then manages the facilities as if they were the owner.
-This includes situations where Council has entered into Agreements with third parties for occupation of all or part of these reserves.
+If the Crown appoints Council as the committee of management (COM) for crown land, Council inherits the responsibility for the management of facilities on that crown land, and Council then manages the facilities as if they were the owner.
+This includes situations where Council has entered into agreements with third parties for occupation of all or part of these reserves.

-This plan may also address assets where council has an 'interest' in the asset which may place council in some form of risk exposure or maintenance responsibility.
-This may result from circumstances due to:
+This plan may also address assets where Council has an 'interest' in the asset that may place Council in some form of risk exposure or maintenance responsibility.
+This might result from circumstances due to: